syncloud/syncloud.org/index.markdown

             <div class="col-6 col-md-6 col-sm-6 col-lg-6">
                 <h3><span class="label label-success">4.
 Connect Everything</span></h3>
                 <br>
                 <p>Connect USB hard drive to device.
-Don't forget to create ext4 partition on the hard drive.<br/>Connect your device to your home router.
+Don't forget to create ext4 partition on the drive.<br/>Connect your device to your home router.
 Use one of the available LAN ports.<br/>Turn the device on by inserting power cable.
                 </p>

                 <img class="center-block img-responsive" src="images/beagle-setup.png"/>